marlaanderson/CAAP-CS/assignment_01/readme.md

 Fibonacci Sequence: Computes the nth Fibonacci number where n is a value input by the user.

-*TO RUN: fibonacci.py
+*TO RUN: python fibonacci.py

 Change: Calculates the minimum number of coins required to give a user change.

-*TO RUN: change.py
+*TO RUN: python change.py